csushin/BookNote/DesignDataIntensiveApplication/Chapter-1.md

 # Chapter 1

 * Types of data system functionalities:
-  * Save the data and will use later
+  * Data base: to store the data and find it later
-  * Search/query
+  * Search/query: to allow users find data through various ways
-  * Cache
+  * Cache: to remember the result of an expensive operation
-  * Stream processing
+  * Stream processing: to handle user messages asynchronously
-  * Batch processing
+  * Batch processing: to periodically crunch a large amount of acumulated darta.

 ## Reliability